APPLYING TO ICS

 Q: Who can attend ICS?

 ICS is open to all applicants, including students with special needs and English Language learners.
 Students are chosen in a random lottery, which takes place in early April

 Q: What grades do you offer?

-Kindergarten - 4th grade.
-This Fall we will add 5th.
-We will eventually go to 8th grade.
+Kindergarten - 5th grade.
+We plan to expand to 8th grade.